drush211/Speedruns/Games/Dragon_Warrior/Guides/Any%_Lvl_18.md

   * Head to the nearby town and max out on repellents (top right item shop (needs key)).
+  * Dragon - 7 attacks
   * Fight the dragon.
-7 attacks, heal before radiant.
   * Head to the keys shop and max out your keys, then die to the damage steps there.
   * Go fight the Dragon again.